 If you encounter hate speech online, don’t hesitate to call it out.
 Teach your children to stand against such behavior and report it when they see it.
 Remember, silence can often be seen as complicity.

 Instill Kindness and Empathy

 Teach your children the value of kindness and the importance of respecting differences.
+They should know that all people are valuable, no matter their racial group or ethnicity.
 Such values can counteract the negative influence of online racism.